3. Write your first query

 ha.
 An autocomplete box pops up and shows you options based on what's in the schema:

-The Sandbox Explorer is a great tool for building and verifying queries so you don't have to repeatedly rebuild your project in Xcode to try out changes.
+The Sandbox Explorer is a great tool for building and verifying queries so you don't have to repeatedly rebuild your project in Android Studio to try out changes.

 As the schema indicates, the